SBEMimage/SBEMimage/docs/development.rst

 For developers
 ==============

 The following notes (to be expanded) are for developers who would like to contribute to the development of *SBEMimage*.
 Questions?
-Please contact benjamin.titze ÄT fmi.ch.
+Please contact btitze ÄT protonmail.ch.

 -------
 General